 Dividend earned on purchases

-Whenever you quote your share number in our stores, a dividend will be earned on qualifying purchases.
-This is currently 4p for every £1 spend, though this could be subject to change.
-The dividend rate is approved at our AMM in May.
+Whenever you quote your Share Number in our stores, a dividend will be applied on qualifying purchases.
+This is currently 4p for every £1 spent excluding GST, though this could be subject to change.
+The dividend rate is approved at our AMM in June.

 Your dividend value is automatically calculated during the trading year, which ends on the second Sunday in January.
-You can draw your Dividend as cash after the annual AMM, leave it in your share account to gain interest or have it paid as Society vouchers.
+You can draw your Dividend as cash after the annual AMM or leave it in your share account to gain interest.
+You can collect your dividend from any of our Co-op Post Office counters; click here for details, locations and opening times.

 During December, each complete £1 card of stamps is worth £1.05 for Christmas shopping in your Co-operative food stores.